KlausSchaefers/vue-low-code/README.md

 ```

-The Vue-Low-Code package provides a method for Figma (`createFigmaDesignlets`) and for Quant-UX (`createQUXDesignlets`).
+The Vue-Low-Code package provides a method for Figma (`createFigmaDesignSystem`) and for Quant-UX (`createQUXDesignSystem`).
 For Figma design systems,
-you use your [API token](https://www.figma.com/developers/api#access-tokens) and file if, or you can download the Figma design using the *download.js* script
+you use your [API token](https://www.figma.com/developers/api#access-tokens) and fileID, or you can download the Figma design using the *download.js* script

 ```bash
 node download.js <api token> <file id>